 I discovered what works on the long haul and what doesn’t, and also how incredibly enjoyable riding a trike on an overland journey can be.
 Even so, I still have much to learn.
 The journey is the joy.
 You may read the chronicles of my trike trek to Death Valley National Park from the Pacific Northwest at Silent Passage, as well as elsewhere on this website.
 Information here continues to expand with time.

 I am pleased if you find helpful information here on Trike Asylum, and if this website makes your own acquisition of knowledge an enjoyable journey.
-There is much to learn about all aspects of exploring Planet Earth by tadpole tricycle, so my objective is to provide to you useful starting points on these pages.
+Perhaps my books may help also.
+There is much to learn about all aspects of exploring Planet Earth by tadpole tricycle, so my objective is to provide to you useful starting points on the hundreds of pages I have written.
 Journey far!

 See ya’ …

-Your friend, steve greene, aka: trike hobo or the cosmic outlaw (wildsteve portal)
+Your friend, steve greene, aka: trike hobo or the cosmic nomad